Noyes, Minnesota

 Noyes (/ˈnɔɪz/ NOYZ) is an unincorporated community in St. Vincent Township, Kittson County, Minnesota, United States.
 Located in the extreme northwestern corner of the state on the Canada–United States border, Noyes is the northern terminus of U.S. Highway 75 and site of a former road border crossing.
-U.S. Customs and Border Protection operates a customs inspection station for the Canadian Pacific and BNSF Railway lines that enter from Canada at Noyes.
+U.S. Customs and Border Protection operates a customs inspection station for the Canadian Pacific Kansas City and BNSF Railway lines that enter from Canada at Noyes.
 The community of Emerson, Manitoba, lies adjacent to Noyes on the Canadian side of the border.

 History

 A post office called Noyes was established in 1927, and remained in operation until 1990.
 The community was named for J. A. Noyes, a customs agent.

 Today, Noyes is essentially a quiet community.
 Because of its proximity to the flood-prone Red River, it is protected by a levee which extends south from Emerson.
 The levee was built in 1989 as part of the International Levee agreement between both countries.
 When flooding cuts off Noyes from the rest of the United States, a local state of emergency is declared, allowing residents and emergency personnel to move freely across the border within the levee.